RTMecha/BetterLegacy/snapshots.md

 - Fixed setParent modifiers crashing the game because I got the parent and the child confused.
 - Fixed Prefab Object autokill updating being broken.
 - Fixed Hue values not loading correctly for Background Objects.
+- Fixed Parent Desync being broken.
+Due to this, it's no longer considered experimental and now displays by default with Editor Complexity set to Advanced.

 ------------------------------------------------------------------------------------------